Growing up on a farm in Custer, Michigan, Ed Mikulskis learned to love the feel of his hands in the dirt.

 When the session concluded, Mikulskis and his wife drove the 45 minutes back home to Custer.

-After three Spectrum Health Now appointments, Mikulskis is now sold on the new technology.
+After three appointments on the Spectrum Health app, Mikulskis is now sold on the new technology.

 It also allows Sue to keep up with her job as a school bus driver.
-She can drive in the morning, take her husband to a Spectrum Health Now appointment in Reed City, and then return home in time to pick the kids up from school in the afternoon.
+She can drive in the morning, take her husband to a Spectrum Health app video appointment in Reed City, and then return home in time to pick the kids up from school in the afternoon.

 “It saves a lot of driving,” Mikulskis said.
 “I think it’s just as efficient (as an in-person visit) and maybe more so because it’s a smaller setup.
 You get right in.
 They take care of you right away and you’re back out.
 You don’t have to fight the traffic in Grand Rapids.”